brandonerose/RosyREDCap/README.md

 Use your REDCap API token to create an updatable R list object (DB) to be used downstream for analysis, data exports, shiny apps, and even data imports!
 We are still in development.
-At this time this package is **not suited for Multi-Arm projects or massive REDCap projects**.
+At this time this package is **not suited for Multi-Arm projects or massive REDCap projects yet**.
 If the functions are taking more than a minute or two you can use the internal functions of the package to build a subset.
 More to come in future versions!